Australian Age of Dinosaurs: Dr. Ada Klinkhamer

-Dr Stephen McLoughlin
+Dr. Stephen McLoughlin

-Stephen McLoughlin is a palaeobotanist with the Department of Palaeobiology, Swedish Museum of Natural History who has carried out research on the fossil floras of the Winton Formation since the mid-1990s.
-In recent years he has studied bennettitalean, conifer and horsetail fossils from Belmont Station held in the AAOD Museum collection.
+Stephen McLoughlin is a palaeobotanist with the Department of Palaeobiology, Swedish Museum of Natural History who has carried out research on the fossil flora of the Winton Formation since the mid-1990s.
+In recent years, he has studied bennettitalean, conifer, and horsetail fossils from Belmont Station held in the AAOD Museum collection.
 The significance of the Winton Formation fossil flora is that it represents the youngest major assemblage of plant fossils from the Cretaceous of Australia.
-Stratigraphically, the next major plant assemblage on the continent is from the late Paleocene – some 35 million years later.
-The Winton Formation plant assemblage marks the transition from gymnosperm to angiosperm dominance in the Australian floras.
+Stratigraphically, the next major plant assemblage on the continent is from the late Paleocene, some 35 million years later.
+The Winton Formation plant assemblage marks the transition from gymnosperm to angiosperm dominance in the Australian flora.
 The Winton Formation flora is now known to contain over 50 macrofossil plant taxa.
-Significantly, this assemblage contains the youngest Australian fossils of equisetaleans, pentoxylaleans, and possibly bennettitaleans – all groups that appear to have succumbed to competition from the rapidly diversifying angiosperms of this time.
+Significantly, this assemblage contains the youngest Australian fossils of equisetaleans, pentoxylaleans, and possibly bennettitaleans, all groups that appear to have succumbed to competition from the rapidly diversifying angiosperms of this time.
 One of the youngest records of Ginkgo leaves from Australia also comes from the Winton Formation.
-Araucarian, cupressacean and podocarp conifers are all well represented in the fossil flora.
-The flowering plants represented in this flora have mostly toothed or lobed leaf types and are of possible fagaceous or betulaceous affinities but their precise relationships remain unclear.
+Araucarian, cupressacean, and podocarp conifers are all well represented in the fossil flora.
+The flowering plants represented in this flora have mostly toothed or lobed leaf types and are of possible fagaceous or betulaceous affinities, but their precise relationships remain unclear.
 The oldest Australian monocot angiosperms are also known from this formation.
 The composition of the flora and morphological characters of the leaves and woods attest to growth in a cool seasonal climate without extremes of precipitation.